yiisoft/yii2/docs/guide-zh-CN/structure-extensions.md

 * Tutorials, demos, screenshots, etc.: these are needed if your extension provides many features that cannot be fully covered in the readme file.
 * API documentation: your code should be well documented to allow other people more easily read and understand it.
-  You may refer to the [Object class file](https://github.com/yiisoft/yii2/blob/master/framework/base/Object.php) to learn how to document your code.
+  You may refer to the [BaseObject class file](https://github.com/yiisoft/yii2/blob/master/framework/base/BaseObject.php) to learn how to document your code.

 > Info: Your code comments can be written in Markdown format.
 The `yiisoft/yii2-apidoc` extension provides a tool